paradedb/paradedb/pg_search/README.md

 ## Overview

-`pg_search` is a PostgreSQL extension that enables full text search over SQL tables using the BM25 algorithm, the state-of-the-art ranking function for full text search.
+`pg_search` is a Postgres extension that enables full text search over heap tables using the BM25 algorithm.
 It is built on top of Tantivy, the Rust-based alternative to Apache Lucene, using `pgrx`.

 `pg_search` is supported on all versions supported by the PostgreSQL Global Development Group, which includes PostgreSQL 12+.